shivam0210/coding/README.md

-# this is used to archive competative codes
+# This is used to archive competative codes